-The survey was administered during normal school hours.
-A trained TIMSS administrator visited each child’s school and conducted the survey, which took approximately two and a half hours, including the assessment itself and breaks.
-Pupils were asked to answer mathematics and science questions and fill out a questionnaire about their home, school and their feelings towards learning and being at school.
-For example, pupils in TIMSS 2011 were, among other things, asked to state how much they enjoyed learning mathematics at school or how much they felt they belong to the school.
+The study was administered during normal school hours.
+A trained TIMSS administrator visited each participating school and conducted the study.
+Pupils completed one paper-based booklet containing mathematics and science questions, there was no need for any special preparation.
+Following the assessment, pupils completed a questionnaire containing questions on their background, attitudes towards school and experiences.
+For example, pupils were, among other things, asked to state how much they enjoyed learning mathematics at school and how much they felt they belonged to the school.

-- Neither the NFER nor the Department of Education will pass on the results of schools’ performance to anyone.
+- Neither NFER nor the Department of Education have or will pass on the results of pupils’ performance to anyone.